gmhhope/fall-postbacc-journal-club-2022/.github/ISSUE_TEMPLATE/discussion-worksheet.md

 ---
-name: Discussion Worksheet
+name: Discussion Worksheet (DW)
 about: 'This worksheet is intended to guide preparations for your discussions in the Journal club. '
-title: 'DS-JC#-Name '
+title: 'DW-JC#-Name '
 labels: Discussion sheet
 assignees: gmhhope